tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/README.md

 > The TCP-support for MR-Clock may require require permissions in your firewall.
 If you not being prompted,
 > see the **Appsettings.json** for which port numbers that are used for polling and broadcast.

-4. After the App server is started, open a web browser and surf to the endpoint above.
+4. After the App server is started, open a web browser and surf to http://localhost:5000.
 The client App will be downloaded and started automatically.

 > During client app loading, a special page is shown.